 Can you use an Apple Watch without an iPhone?

 When you first get an Apple Watch, it requires an iPhone to set it up.
 There’s no getting round that.
 The Watch app on the iPhone does most of the heavy lifting, and without it you just have a pretty bracelet that cost far too much.

 Want to close your rings, but don’t fancy dragging your iPhone out on a run or long walk?
-The Apple Watch will happily record all of those steps and other health information while out and about, then sync it back up to your iPhone when you return home.
+The Apple Watch will happily record all of those steps and other health information while out and about.
+If you have an iPhone you can sync the data back up to your iPhone when you return home.